 1 onion, 1 pound lean ground beef, ½ teaspoon salt, ¼ teaspoon pepper, ½ teaspoon garlic powder

-• Add spaghetti sauce and simmer 15 minutes.
+• Stir in the spaghetti sauce and simmer 15 minutes.

 48 ounces spaghetti sauce

-• Layer as follows: ½ of the ziti, ½ of sauce mixture, provolone cheese, sour cream, remaining ziti, remaining sauce mixture, then mozzarella cheese.
-Top with Parmesan cheese.
+• Layer in the prepared casserole dish as follows: ½ of the ziti, ½ of the meat sauce mixture, provolone cheese, sour cream, remaining ziti, remaining sauce mixture, then mozzarella cheese.
+Sprinkle the top with Parmesan cheese.

 6 ounces provolone cheese, 1½ cups sour cream, 6 ounces mozzarella cheese, 2 Tablespoons Parmesan cheese